amartyam12/Assignment/README.md

         2. CloudWatch Alarms is attched to both the assignments for high CPU or memory usage.

-        3. sns has been addes to both the asssignmentssssssss
+        3. sns has been addes to both the asssignments

-// gitar auto-apply:on
-// gitar display:verbose